About this book

 Travels with My Family is told from the point of view of a long-suffering big brother who must fulfill many roles in this eccentric family: keep little brother out of trouble, humor artist Mom, and discourage Dad from pulling out the road map to search for yet another off-the-beaten-track destination.

 Husband-and-wife team Marie-Louise Gay and David Homel and have combined their prodigious writing and illustrating talents with their own family memories to produce a very different travelogue.

-Marie-Louise Gay is a world-renowned author and illustrator of children’s books.
-She has won many prestigious awards, including two Governor General’s awards, the Elizabeth Mrazik-Cleaver Award, the Vicky Metcalf Award and the Marilyn Baillie Picture Book Award.
-She has also been nominated for the Astrid Lindgren Memorial Award and the Hans Christian Andersen Award.
-Her books have been translated into more than fifteen languages and are loved by children all over the world.
-She lives in Montreal.
+Marie-Louise Gay is an internationally acclaimed author and illustrator of children’s books.
+She has won two Governor General’s Literary Awards, the Elizabeth Mrazik-Cleaver Canadian Picture Book Award, the Vicky Metcalf Award for Children’s Literature and the Marilyn Baillie Picture Book Award.
+She has also been nominated for the prestigious Astrid Lindgren Memorial Award and the Hans Christian Andersen Award.
+Marie-Louise’s very popular Stella and Sam series has been translated into more than fifteen languages and is loved by children all over the world.
+Her recent books include Mustafa and Fern and Horn.
+She lives in Montreal. marielouisegay.com

 David Homel is an award-winning novelist, screenwriter, journalist and translator.
-He has won the Governor General’s Award for translation, and the Hugh MacLennan Prize and the Jewish Public Library Award for fiction.
-His most recent novel is Midway.
-He lives in Montreal, Quebec.
+He has won the Governor General’s Award for translation, the Hugh MacLennan Prize and the Jewish Public Library Award for fiction.